 We recognise the importance of plants, animals and open spaces to Leigh-on-Sea and Southend, and acknowledge the diversity of species and types of open spaces within the area.
 We are particularly fortunate in Leigh-on-Sea to have the National Nature Reserve and Site of Special Scientific Interest on Two Tree Island, and value its importance on a local, regional and national level.
 This area, along with other open spaces of different types and formal gardens produce the diversity of environment which encourages the development of a wide range of plants, animals and insects.

 The Town Council recognises the need for a balance between development and conservation, to meet the needs of the population and the needs of the natural world, which are sometimes in harmony and sometimes in conflict.

-Where plans and developments may fall under the remit of Southend Borough Council, we provide comment to the Council where consulted.
+Where plans and developments may fall under the remit of Southend-on-Sea City Council, we provide comment to the Council where consulted.

 Recent examples illustrating our regard for conserving biodiversity by improving our environmental performance and influencing others in Leigh-on-Sea include:

 - Promoting local litter picks and Councillors volunteering

 - Providing 5 new bins in the Town in 2020

 - Essential roof repairs at Leigh Community Centre including restoring historical lantern light

 - Reducing plastic at the Community Centre – removing the plastic cups at the water cooler